Bachelor of Science in Nursing (BSN)

 - The curriculum centers on community-based education, which gives students the opportunity to learn in a variety of healthcare settings, including hospitals, physician's clinics, hospice and more.

-- Students receive personalized academic support that prepares them for success in the classroom and on the NCLEX.
-An average of 87% of BSN graduates have passed the NCLEX on the first attempt over the past four years.
+- 96.92% of BSN graduates passed the NCLEX on the first attempt in 2016.
+Students receive personalized academic support that prepares them for success in the classroom and on the NCLEX.

 - First year clinicals provide students with the opportunity to work hands-on with patients and nurses in the second semester of study.